mpiech/sailtrk/README.md

 # sailtrk

+Gets sailboat track data for sailcal.
 Downloads a .json file of tuples of latitude, longitude, timestamp, and other fields representing the track of e.g. a vessel provided by a service such as Marine Traffic.
 Puts track data in a MongoDB database.
 Set up to run nightly as a cronjob and email changes.
 Designed for use with sailcal.

 ```
 git clone https://github.com/mpiech/sailrsv